COS 333 Project: Final Submission Information

 / wrong file names or directories, broken links

-/ major installation or access problems
+/ major installation or access problems, or major missing pieces

 - 20% documentation